 If you’ve been looking for a free Android password manager that doesn’t have too many cut-offs, then Passwarden is for you.
 It has a user-friendly interface, a respectful amount of features, and robust security.

-So what else do you get?
-This password manager uses AES-256-GCM and EC p-384 encryptions that are a tough nut to crack even for the most advanced hackers.
+Security and privacy: this password manager uses AES-256-GCM and EC p-384 encryptions that are a tough nut to crack even for the most advanced hackers.
 You can improve your security by enabling 2FA or biometric authentications.
 And there’s a Duress mode that allows you to keep hidden the most sensitive data even when your vault is unlocked.
 Not less important is the fact that Passwarden synchronizes your data with their cloud servers and has no exception for interfering with your privacy.

 Features: this password manager has managed to make a list of features that’s just a perfect fit for improving your state of online security.
 There is a strong password generator for creating the most complex passwords.
 And you can overview the security status of your credentials in the security dashboard.
 Not to mention a fully functional autofill feature that’s another essentiality of the security suite.
 Nevertheless, there are also rarely seen features, such as an Offline mode or a built-in VPN that encrypts your online traffic and more..

 - User-friendly interface